-Compulsory excess is the amount that is set by the insurer; this amount will depend on the age, make, model and condition of your vehicle.
+Compulsory excess is the amount that the insurer sets; this amount will depend on the age, make, model and condition of your vehicle.

 Voluntary excess is the amount that you can choose to be added to your car insurance policy.
-It is an additional amount of excess you agree to pay on top of the compulsory excess in the event of an insurance claim.
+It is an additional amount of excess you agree to pay on top of the compulsory excess in case of an insurance claim.

-When do I have to pay the excess?
+When do I have to pay the Policy Excess?

 You will pay the excess on your policy in the event of a claim.
 This claim may be due to theft of your vehicle, fire damage to your car or if your car is a write-off.
 Generally, your excess will be taken from the total cost of the repairs to your vehicle.
 However, if the cost of repairing your car is less than the policy excess amount, you will not be able to claim on your insurance policy.
 Get a cheap motor insurance quote today or call 042 935 9090.